 To contribute to further development in the industry and to spread our sustainability values, we frequently participate in different types of interviews, research and case studies.
-This has an indirect positive impact on SDG 12, Responsible consumption, and production; target 12.8, Ensure that people have the relevant information and awareness for sustainable development.
-To reach our goal of taking responsibility for our environmental impact, we cannot work alone.
-Collaboration is essential for smaller businesses, which is why we are open to collaborations with other brands.
-We are also part of various industry initiatives and working groups, providing a direct positive impact on SDG 17, Partnerships for the goals, as well as targets 17.9, Capacity building; target 17.16, Multi -stakeholder partnerships, and target 17.17, Encourage partnerships.
+Collaboration is essential for smaller businesses, which is why we are open to collaborations with other brands and part of various industry initiatives and working groups.